Thaika Ahmad Abdul Qadir: Felicitation function

 On 20 September 1967, Ahmad Abdul Qadir's services to Islam and humanity was commemorated with a felicitation function in Madurai.
 It coincided with the 80th Hijri year of his birth.
 Quaid-e-Millat Muhammad Ismail, Quaid al-Qawm Sayyid Abdur Rahman Bafaqi Thangal, A. K. A. Abdul Samad, Hazrat Ziauddeen (Principal, Arabic College, Podakkudi), Hazrat Rahmatullah (Principal, Arabic College, Nidur) were some of the dignitaries who attended the function.

 Dr. T. P. Meenakshisundaram, Vice Chancellor of Madurai University, released a 370-page souvenir in honour of Ahmad Abdul Qadir at the function.
 It was a life montage of Ahmad Abdul Qadir in Tamil and English prose, together with greetings from luminaries around the world.

 Death

-Ahmad Abdul Qadir passed away after the dawn prayers on Saturday, 14 February 1976, corresponding to the Hijri date 13 Safar 1369.
+Ahmad Abdul Qadir died after the dawn prayers on Saturday, 14 February 1976, corresponding to the Hijri date 13 Safar 1369.
 The following day, in the presence of family, friends and disciples, his funeral prayer was led by his younger son, Dr Thaika Shuaib.
 He was laid to rest at the Arusiyya Tekke.
 Funeral prayers in absentia were held elsewhere in India, Sri Lanka and the Far East.